butterops/old-butterops.github.io/content/en/services/how-to-contribute.md

 ---
-title: What it means to contribute?
+title: What does it mean to contribute for your skills?
 date: 2019-12-18T10:33:41+09:00
 description: Want to contribute to open source?
 A guide to making open source contributions, for first-timers and for veterans
 draft: false
 hideToc: false
 enableToc: false
-enableTocContent: true
+enableTocContent: false
 author: measdot
 authorEmoji: 🎅
 pinned: false